garethm/map2dbg/README.md

 Port it to Delphi (so it can be included in Delphi projects) Make a plugin for Delphi/CBuilder, so converting is done after each build Because of my little knowledge and experience of C++: if you can help me with point 2 (line numbering + source files), that would be very nice!

+--

+Instructions for which this tool is useful: http://capnbry.net/blog/?p=18